Jul 05, 2025

 Coverage Period Required

 Payment of health insurance benefits must be renewable and cannot lapse.
-F-1 students must have continuous coverage for the entire enrollment period; this includes annual breaks and summer sessions - even if returning to their home country during breaks.
+F-1 students must have continuous coverage for the entire year; this includes annual breaks and summer sessions - even if returning to their home country during breaks.

-Students can choose to pay month by month, per term, or year, but they must have continuous coverage.
+• Students may choose to pay month by month, per term, or year, but they must maintain continuous coverage, with no lapse.

 • For example, if a student purchases coverage for one semester, they must renew it each semester thereafter (at the minimum) until they complete their program of study.

-Coverage must be effective (at the minimum) at the start and end of each term or one academic year:
+Coverage must be effective at the start and end of each year or term (if payment plan is per term):

 • Fall: Students must be covered from the first day of the semester until December 31st.